qhta/MyLib/Qhta.MVVM/docs/readme.md

 * ISameAs - interface for an object which can be compared to another object without full precision.
 * ISelectable - interface that defines IsSelected property.
 * ISelector - interface for the object that can have a selection.
-* ISequenceable{ItemType} - Interface for a collection that can go to next or previous object.
+* ISequenceable\<ItemType\> - Interface for a collection that can go to next or previous object.
 * IValidated - an interface that defines IsValid method.
 * IViewModel - an interface expanding INotifyPropertyChanged (from System.ComponentModel) with NotifyPropertyChanged method.
 * IVisible - interface that defines IsVisible property.